jkalbhenn/module.js/README.md

 module.define(name)
 ```

-The last form always creates an empty object for the namespace specified in "name" if it did not previously exist.
+The last form always creates an empty object for the namespace specified in "name" if it did not previously exist

 ### Wrapping plain javascript files
 #### Without file-loading